...

 1.

-Syllables having the utmost harmony with your son's birth star
+Syllables having the utmost harmony with child's birth star

 'Du', 'Tha', 'Jhaa', 'Un'